 Every year, landmines maim or kill thousands of people - mostly innocent and defenseless civilians.
 According to the landmine monitor, there was still a global average of 19 casualties per day in 2017, including 47% children (ICBL, 2018).
 Mines obstruct economic development and reconstruction, prevent access to basic needs and services as water and education, inhibit the return of refugees and internally displaced people, and have other severe consequences that last for years after emplacement.
 Detection of landmines is however a complicated, dangerous, costly, and time-consuming process and many developing countries lack the resources to properly commit to the task.
 Meanwhile the affected communities have little choice but to live on or nearby landmine contaminated land.
 APOPO provides a sustainable, locally sourced and cost-effective solution for landmine detection.
 All of APOPO's operations are in limited resources settings in countries which otherwise remain dependent on expensive imported know-how.
 APOPO trains local communities on its Detection Rat Technology, empowering them to tackle mine detection tasks more independently and at lower costs.

 Mine detection rats can quickly and accurately detect landmines, significantly speeding up mine clearance efforts and allowing communities to once again use their land productively.
-The great advantage of rats is that they are fast, thus cheap, to deploy because they only react to the scent of explosive, whereas deminers need to investigate every alert their metal detectors make, be it scrap metal, an old coin, or an actual landmine.
+The great advantage of rats is that they are fast, thus cheap, to deploy because they only search out the scent of explosives, whereas deminers need to investigate every alert their metal detectors make, be it scrap metal, an old coin, or an actual landmine.
 APOPO's Mine-Detection rats can search around 200 square meters in 20 minutes.
-This would take 25 operational hours using metal detectors.
+This would take 25 operational hours using metal detectors (up to 4 days).
 They can detect both metal and plastic-cased landmines, making them highly efficient landmine detectors.